QCHackers/jquil/README.md

 ```
 Bell state 0.71|00> + 0.71|11>
 ```
-This Bell state will always measure to the same values.
+This Bell pair will always measure to the same values.

 ```java
 p.measure(0,0);